The Effectiveness of Supervised Machine Learning Algorithms in Predicting Software Refactoring: Research Methodology

-\begin{enumerate}[leftmargin=*, label=(\roman*), labelwidth=!, labelindent=0pt, font=\itshape] \item We collect the refactoring and the non-refactoring instances for a given dataset $d$ and a refactoring $r$.
+\begin{enumerate}[leftmargin=*, label=(\roman*), labelwidth=!, labelindent=0pt, font=\itshape] \item We collect the refactoring and the non-refactoring instances for a given dataset $d$ and a refactoring $R$.
 We merge them in a single dataset, where refactoring instances are marked with a \textit{true} value and non-refactoring instances are marked with a \textit{false} value.
+These instances will later serve as training and test data.

-\item The number of refactoring instances vary per refactoring; thus, the number of refactoring instances might be greater than or smaller than the number of non-refactoring instances.
-Thus, we balance the dataset.
-To that aim, we use scikit-learn's random under sampling algorithm, which randomly selects instances of the over-sampled class.
+\item The number of refactoring instances vary per refactoring; thus, the number of refactoring instances might be greater than or smaller than the (fixed) number of non-refactoring instances.
+Thus, we balance the dataset as to avoid the model to favour the majority class.
+To that aim, we use scikit-learn's random under sampling algorithm, which randomly selects instances of the over-sampled class.\footnote{We discuss the impact of balancing the classes in Section~\ref{sec:internal-validity}.}.

 \item We scale all the features to a $[0,1]$ range to speed up the learning process of the algorithms \cite{Normalization43442}.
 We use the Min-Max scaler provided by the scikit-learn framework.